guard/guard-test/README.md

 ## Features

 - Compatible with Test::Unit >= 2.2 and Minitest (Ruby 1.9).
-- Auto-detection of the `turn` gem (notification is still missing though).
 - Tested on Ruby 1.8.6, 1.8.7, 1.9.2, REE, Rubinius and JRuby.

 ## Install